Celestial Holography Revisited: Conformal Primary Wave Functions Revisited

-Introducing the $i\epsilon$ prescription to regularise the integral \eqref{ConfMode0} is therefore equivalent to selecting a time-ordering prescription for the 2pt function.
+We see that the $i\epsilon$ prescription introduced in \eqref{regdefcpw} to define the conformal primaries is equivalent to selecting a time-ordering for the 2pt function.
 It is the time-ordered Feynman propagator in the case of $\phi^-$ and the anti-time-ordered Feynman propagator in the case of $\phi^+$.
+This can be seen more clearly by considering the following re-writing of the Wightman functions:

-Celestial correlation functions defined by the conformal primary wave functions \eqref{regdefcpw} are therefore a radial Mellin transform of \emph{out-of-time-ordered} correlation functions in $\mathbb{M}^{d+2}$ which are extrapolated to the conformal boundary in the hyperbolic directions.
+where, by comparing with \eqref{fouriercpwps}, we can see that the conformal primary wave function \eqref{regdefcpw} corresponds to the ordering $X^0-Y^0 <0$.
+We conclude that celestial amplitudes defined by the regularised conformal primary wave functions \eqref{regdefcpw} are in fact the extrapolation to the celestial sphere of off-shell, \emph{out-of-time-ordered}, correlation functions in $\mathbb{M}^{d+2}$.

-4pt In light of this, in this work we propose a natural definition of celestial correlation functions that manifestly respects the time-ordering of the bulk points in flat space.
-Such a definition would be given by conformal modes that are instead a radial Mellin transform of the \emph{Feynman propagator} $G_F$:
+4pt In the light of this observation, in this work we propose an off-shell definition of correlators on the celestial sphere that manifestly respects the time-ordering of the bulk points in flat space.
+Such a definition would be given by conformal modes that are instead the extrapolation via radial Mellin transform of the \emph{Feynman propagator} $G_T$:

-where incoming modes have $Q=Q_- \in S^-_d$ and outgoing modes have $Q=Q_+ \in S^+_d$.
-Celestial correlation functions defined with respect to these new conformal modes $G^{\text{flat}}_{\Delta}$ are then a radial Mellin transform of \emph{time-ordered} correlation functions in $\mathbb{M}^{d+2}$ which are extrapolated to the conformal boundary in the hyperbolic directions.
-This modified prescription would naturally generalise the definition of boundary correlators commonly employed in the context of (A)dS/CFT, which extrapolate bulk correlation functions to the conformal boundary.
-This is explored in more detail in the next section.
+where $Q$ resides on either $S^+_d$ or $S^-_d$.
+We refer to \eqref{celestialbubo} as the \emph{celestial bulk-to-boundary propagator}.
+Correlators on the celestial sphere defined with respect to the celestial bulk-to-boundary propagator \eqref{celestialbubo} are then a radial Mellin transform of \emph{time-ordered} correlation functions in $\mathbb{M}^{d+2}$, which are extrapolated to the conformal boundary in the hyperbolic directions.
+We refer to such correlators as \emph{celestial correlators} and they are defined by the formula:

+The Feynman rules for such celestial correlation functions are then inherited from those of time-ordered correlation functions with celestial bulk-to-boundary propagators \eqref{celestialbubo} on the external legs.